nccgroup/kube-auto-analyzer/README.md

 ### Worker Node Security Configuration

- - Section 2.1 - API Config - TBC
+ - Section 2.1 - API Config - in progress using the KAA agent.
  - Section 2.2 - Configuration Files - Basic coverage implemented.
 At the moment we're providing information about file permissions back to the report as there's a lot of variety of locations and file names, it doesn't make a lot of sense to try and actually checking them to provide a pass/fail.

 ### Federated Deployments